scito/extract_otp_secrets/README.md

 TODO rename extract_otp_secret_keys

 Extract two-factor authentication (2FA, TFA, OTP) secret keys from export QR codes of "Google Authenticator" app.
+The QR codes can captured from the camera in a GUI, imported from images or from text files containing the QR code data.
-The secret and otp values can be printed and exported to json or csv.
-The QR codes can be printed or saved as PNG images.
+The secret and otp values can be printed and exported to json or csv, as well as printed or saved as PNG images.

 ## Installation